-Title VI of the 1964 Civil Rights Act requires that "No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance" (42 USC 2000(d)).
+Title VI of the 1964 Civil Rights Act bars discrimination under any program or activity receiving federal funds.
+It requires that "No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance" (42 USC 2000(d)).

-The DOT&PF Civil Rights Office, Title VI of the Civil Rights Act of 1964 & Environmental Justice, webpage is a resource to support compliance with applicable state and federal laws that govern public participation.
+The DOT&PF CRO, Title VI of the Civil Rights Act of 1964 & Environmental Justice, webpage is a resource to support compliance with applicable state and federal laws that govern public participation.
 The office maintains a standard statement that must be published with public meeting/hearing notices to meet Title VI requirements (DOT&PF Title VI Nondiscrimination Program Plan).
-Contact the Civil Rights Office to for the current approved language.
+Contact the CRO for the current approved language.

 At public events for projects, DOT&PF sign-in sheets include a voluntary self-identification for gender and race per 23 CFR 200.9(b)(4) (also refer to the DOT&PF Title VI Nondiscrimination Program Plan, p.
 26 and p.
 38-40).
-Once the event is complete, the completed sign-in sheets and a Title VI Report should be filed with the Civil Rights Office Title VI specialist (DOT&PF Title VI Nondiscrimination Program Plan, p.26 and p.
-38-40).
-Although not required, the Civil Rights Office highly encourages that DOT&PF's Title VI Brochure be made available to the public at public meetings and hearings.
+The completed sign-in sheets and a Title VI Report should be filed with the CRO Title VI specialist following the event.
+DOT&PF's Title VI Brochure should be made available at public meetings and hearings.